Skip to content

 • invalid public inputs fail explicitly instead of being silently coerced

-• score providers return finite scores and an in-range best_index
+• score providers return finite scores and a best_index that matches lower_is_better

 • policy providers return executable actions and preserve raw provider actions